-Students must be eligible and available to be admitted as a sophomore the fall semester of their second year of attendance.
-This includes successfully completing immunization requirements, criminal background checks, and drug screen reviews required of all nursing students prior to the start of clinical course work.
+Students must be eligible and available to be admitted as a sophomore the fall semester of their second year of attendance. successfully This includes completing immunization requirements, criminal background checks, and drug screen reviews required of all nursing students prior to the start of clinical course work.